-Fan-In: Fan-In is always in the flow with Fan-Out and helps in taking a decision to continue flow execution.
-The Fan In may only be used in combination with Fan Out.
+Fan-In: Fan-In is always in the flow with Fan-Out and helps in deciding to continue flow execution.
+The Fan In may only be used in combination with Fan-Out.

-This has been a guide to List Of Mulesoft Interview Questions and Answers so that the candidate can crackdown these Mulesoft Interview Questions easily.
-Here in this post, we have studied about top Mulesoft Interview Questions which are often asked in interviews.
+This has been a guide to the List Of Mulesoft Interview Questions and Answers.
+Here we have listed the most useful 10 interview sets of questions so that the jobseeker can crack the interview with ease.
 You may also look at the following articles to learn more –

 - HTML5 Interview Questions